movibe/sweatr/README.md

-# Fittr
+# Sweatr
 [![Build Status](https://travis-ci.org/Fittr/fittr.png?branch=master)](https://travis-ci.org/Fittr/fittr)   [![Dependency Status](https://david-dm.org/Fittr/fittr.png?theme=shields.io)](https://david-dm.org/Fittr/fittr)   [![devDependency Status](https://david-dm.org/Fittr/fittr/dev-status.png?theme=shields.io)](https://david-dm.org/Fittr/fittr#info=devDependencies)  [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

-Fittr allows you to compare your fitness metrics to the world.
+Sweatr allows you to compare your fitness metrics to the world.
 Using the data from many popular trackers like Fitbit.
 Your metrics are collected and are used to compete with other users.
-Fittr was built with the [MEAN Stack](http://mean.io) ([MongoDB](http://mongodb.org) |
+Sweatr was built with the [MEAN Stack](http://mean.io) ([MongoDB](http://mongodb.org) |
  [ExpressJS](http://expressjs.com) | [AngularJS](http://angularjs.org/) | [NodeJS](http://nodejs.org)).
  We also used the [Ionic Framework v0.9.20](http://ionicframework.com/) to give the application a more native feel.

- You can demo the app [here](http://fittrapp.herokuapp.com).
+ You can demo the app [here](http://sweatrapp.herokuapp.com).

  App Screenshot 1                                        | App Screenshot 2
  --------------------------------------------------------|--------------------------------------------------------